Pili, Camarines Sur: Economy

+Pili is an agriculture-based economy supported by a thriving government sector and a budding tourism sector.
+Its primary economic activities revolve around agriculture.
+Pili nuts, coconut, rice, corn and vegetables are major income sources for its residents.
+The town with its giant warehouses and milling plants was designated Bicolandia's Agro-Industrial Center.

+As the capital town of Camarines Sur, Pili hosts a number of provincial offices, the most notable of which is the Provincial Capitol.
+The barangays of Cadlan and San Jose, located at the northern part of the town, host most of these agencies.
+In addition, Camarines Sur Freedom Sports Complex in San Jose hosts provincial and regional sports events.
+The Camsur Watersports Complex, opened in 2006, has become a popular destination for watersport enthusiasts.

 Camarines Sur Watersports Complex (CWC), in the provincial capitol complex in Cadlan, is the top tourist destination in the town.

 Due to the increase of economic activities in the town, Pili is now classified as a 1st class municipality in terms of income classification.
 Attaining a steady progress through time, the capital town is now preparing to be the next chartered city in the province of Camarines Sur.
-This is through the Executive Order No. 24, Series of 2020 on June 1, 2020, which created the "Pili Cityhood Committee" headed by Mayor Tom P. Bongalonta Jr. The committee is tasked to evaluate, study, prepare, and propose the necessary requirements of the law to convert Pili into a chartered city by Later this year.
-When Pili becomes an official city, it will be called “The City of Chosen” and “The Rising Central Capital”.
-The nickname was based on the place name “Pili” and the place where the beautiful sunrise meets Mt.
-Isarog.
-It is also based on Pili's economy where it is growing rapidly.
+This is through the Executive Order No. 24, Series of 2020 on June 1, 2020, which created the "Pili Cityhood Committee" headed by Mayor Tom P. Bongalonta Jr. The committee is tasked to evaluate, study, prepare, and propose the necessary requirements of the law to convert Pili into a component city.

-The town of Pili is the Bicolandia's Agro-Industrial Center, with its reputation as the Bicol region's burgeoning industrial town due to its giant warehouses and milling plants.
-Urbanization is very rapid in the town with its high population growth due to its continuous progress and development.

-The municipality has been the third largest commercial center in Camarines Sur and the 10th largest commercial center in the Bicol Region.
+The municipality is the third largest commercial center in Camarines Sur (after Naga and Iriga) and the 10th largest commercial center in the Bicol Region.
 The commercial and business center is the town proper, which the locals called "Pili Centro", and is the densest part of the town.
 The "Daang Maharlika" or the national road is the main road of the town proper, where it stretches from San Isidro to Santiago.
 Markets in the district includes the Pili Public Market, SM Savemore Market, and the LCC Supermarket.
 Multiple department stores also made their way to the town.